Ewing Kauffman: Kansas City Royals

+Kauffman had planned to sell the team by the 1980s.
+He had tried to sell a significant interest in the club (with an option to become majority owner down the road) to Michael Shapiro in the winter of 1982.
+This fell apart when Shapiro could not come up with the deposit; Shapiro sued Kauffman a few years later to no avail.
+He sold a minority stake to Avron D. Fogelman with an option for Fogelman to buy enough to be majority owner in 1991, but Fogelman had financial trouble that led him to sell back to Kauffman in 1990.
+Reported to have lost $7 million in 1990, Kauffman advocated for revenue sharing.
+In April 1993, he announced a succession plan that would see the team funded for eight years after his death to go with a board running the team to search for a new owner (as the Royals upon his death would essentially be owned by local Kansas City charities), which had to be a resident of Kansas City that would agree to not move the team (if eight years passed, a non-resident could buy the team, but the money of the sale would be distributed to charities).
+In May, he announced a diagnosis of cancer and was soon inducted into the team Hall of Fame.
+Despite his protests, Jackson County decided to name Royals Stadium in his honor, doing so on July 2.
+David Glass, who became the interim CEO and chairman of the Royals when Kauffman died, would eventually purchase the team and become its new owner in 2000.

-On November 8, 2007, he was nominated to enter the Baseball Hall of Fame as part of the 2008 class; but was not elected.
+On November 8, 2007, Kauffman was nominated to enter the Baseball Hall of Fame as part of the 2008 class; but was not elected.
 He was later nominated and elected to the Kansas Sports Hall of Fame in 2018.

 Project Choice

 In 1988, Kauffman launched Project Choice to the Westport High School Class of 1992.
 Project Choice promised to fund post-secondary education to all students who stayed in school, did not use drugs, did not become pregnant, and were committed to being an upstanding citizen in the community.
 To be eligible for the program, parents also had to agree to be involved in their child's education by attending meetings and participating in parent/teacher organizations and other activities.
 The program remained active until 2001.
 During those years, it expanded to five other high schools in the Kansas City metro area.

-Kauffman Stadium

-The stadium's prominent features include water fountains beyond the outfield fence and a ten-story-high scoreboard shaped like the Royals crest, topped by a gold crown.